 Ashland train station scene.

-The Ashland Boston & Maine train station.
+The Ashland Boston & Maine station built in 1869.

 Track equipment at Ashland.